 Bacon: The bacon is the only meat in the egg mixture.
 Feel free to leave it out to make this recipe meatless.
 Or, use breakfast sausage or another sausage in place of the bacon, or in addition to the bacon.
 To make the bacon ahead of time, bake it in the oven at 415°F for 18-20 minutes on a baking sheet lined with aluminum foil.

-Rolls: I used 5-6 inch kaiser rolls for this recipe to keep individual servings.
+Bread Bowls: I used 5-6 inch kaiser rolls for this recipe to keep individual servings.
 Sourdough bread is also a great and delicious choice to use.
 You could also buy bread bowls at some grocery stores.

 Toppings: Mozzarella cheese is melted on top of the bread bowls.
 And then, diced tomatoes and parsley are an added touch to the bread bowl.